jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ---

-# Step 3: Linked Frameworks and Libraries
+# Step 3: Link Frameworks

 ![inline](Resources/built-frameworks.png) ![inline](Resources/link-frameworks.png)

 ^ Now that we have built frameworks on disk, we simply need to drag them into the “Linked Frameworks and Libraries” section of the app target.

+^ On OS X, these can go directly in the “Embedded Binaries” section.

 ---